jasoncatchpole/SloDB/README.md

 - [2006-02-08 - download - 4GB](https://drive.google.com/open?id=1V0hIx__Mtp7DAS1SbmtZAmhnY964Pess)
 - [2006-02-09 - download - 3GB](https://drive.google.com/open?id=15Awr7MY-BmDi8WaFwqTbIUhKyQu41KjR)

+### File structure
+Each folder is named based on the capture date (in format YYYY-MM-DD).
+Inside each folder is a series of .avi files (uses a DV Video codec) using naming format DD-M-YYYY_HH-MM.avi.
+Together with these files are the ground truth files containing the information required to establish the position and orientation that each frame was captured at.

 ## Details
 The dataset is ~116GB and covers a capture period between 23/01/2006 and 09/02/2006 (videos were captured on 11 days during this period).
 The scene being captured was one from a University building in [Ljubljana, Slovenia](https://en.wikipedia.org/wiki/Ljubljana).
 The view from this window can be seen in the below panorama.